vriesm060/react-native-course/README.md

 ---

 # State management with Redux
 Redux makes it easy to manage the state (data) of an application.
-With Redux, the state is kept in a central **store**, accessibe to every component that needs to use it.
+With Redux, the state is kept in a central **store**, accessible to every component that needs to use it.

-**Flow:**
+## Flow
 A component can trigger an event.
-This event can be dispatched to a reducer, which updates the state in the central Redux store.
-From there the updated states are passed back to the connected components.
+This event can be dispatched to a **reducer**, which updates the state in the central Redux **store**.
+From there the updated states are passed back to the connected components via the **actions**.

-* Action folder
-* Reducer folder

-Make use of combineReducers to combine all the reducers in the store.
+Make use of the `combineReducers` function to combine all the reducers in the store.

 ```
 const rootReducer = combineReducers({